zef26/zef26/README.md

 Here on GitHub, I share my projects, experiment with new tech, and level up my skills.

-🔭 Currently working on pet projects and freelance gigs
+🔭 Currently working on pet projects and freelance gigs.

 💡 Interested in React, animations, UI/UX, and automation